-As I have never lived in Mile End (although am not that far away from it) I am unable to give personal details of what life was and is like in the borough.
-I have given a brief history below, and will include any personal experiences I do happen to have, but these will be limited.
+Because I have never lived, or spent a great deal of time, in Mile End I am unable to give personal details of what life was and is like in the borough.
+I have given a brief history below, and will include any personal experiences I do happen to have but these will be limited.
 I would gladly consider publishing here original articles or memories from any of the visitors to these pages.
 Please contact me if you would like to take me up on this.
 Old and original photos are especially welcome.

 In 1691 it was referred to as Mile End Old Town because a new settlement near Spitalfields had for some reason decided to call itself Mile End New Town.
 The parish of Mile End Old Town became part of the metropolitan London in 1855.

 Another bridge in Mile End is named the "Green Bridge" even though it's yellow.
-It was designed by CZWG Architects in 2000 and allows Mile End Park to continue across the Mile End Road without interruption, hence the name.
+It was designed by CZWG Architects in 2000 and allows Mile End Park to continue across the heavy traffic in Mile End Road without interruption, hence the name.
 It contains garden and water features and some shops and restaurant space built in below.
-Mile End Park is an eco-park that stretches out from the bank of the Regents Canal.
-The park is an ongoing eco project with solar panels powering certain aspects of it.
+Mile End Park is an eco-

 Planned in the nineties and completed in the early years of the new millennium, this piece of countryside in London's East end consists of many separate sections: The Play Arena, Ecology Park, Arts park, Terrace Garden, Adventure Park, Sports Park and Children's Park.
 It also contains a stretch of the Regents Canal and one of the most unusual road bridges in the country, the Green Bridge.
 This bridge, completed in 2000, allows Mile End Park to cross over the road and makes an interesting contrast with the more usual approach of building bridges for cars.